Volvo 700 Series: Volvo 760

 The 760 marked a new strategy for Volvo, as they introduced the executive six-cylinder model first with the four-cylinder 740 only following a few years later.
 Jan Wilsgaard, head of Volvo's Design and Styling Team, proposed over 50 new designs for the new car.
 Unusual for a new executive car at the time, the 760 had a live rear axle – Volvo's designers claimed that a well-designed one was at least as capable as any independent design, while offering substantial cost and weight savings.
 The axle itself was mounted almost entirely behind the passenger compartment, freeing up more space inside, and was unusual in that it is mounted in a sub-frame, allowing better passenger comfort than a conventional setup.
 Volvo called the system Constant Track Rear Suspension, drawing attention to another benefit of a live axle.

 It was introduced to the U.S. in 1982 for the 1983 model year as the 760 GLE saloon, with the V6 engine coupled to an automatic transmission, having been launched in Sweden in February 1982 and in Britain from July 1982.
 The federalized Turbo Diesel went on sale a few months later, at the very end of 1982.
 In February 1985 the 760 Station Wagon ("765" in internal parlance) was introduced, going on sale in US and Canada a few months later.
 European markets only received the wagons beginning in the autumn, for the 1986 model year.

 This new design was criticized by the media when released: Gordon Murray of Autocar Magazine said, "to me it's obscene.
 That goes right against the grain of what everybody else is trying to do.
 To me it looks like a European version of a North American car.
 It produces the same amount of power as a 2600 or 3500 — in this day and age it disgusts me to see something about like that.
 It's a definite step backwards."
-All that changed however when Autocar and Car & Driver got their hands on a turbo intercooled 760; they said it was one of the best handling and fastest accelerating cars they had seen in a while, going from 0–60 mph (97 km/h) in under 8 seconds.

 The Turbodiesel, while presented alongside the V6 model, was not immediately available in all markets, with Volvo focusing on markets where diesels had a high market penetration.
 In Sweden, for instance, it only went on sale for the 1983 model year.
 Contrarily, in Italy the 740 and 760 diesels sold more than the Mercedes-Benz W123 diesels and the BMW 524d combined in the first half of 1984.
 The Turbo Diesel was somewhat handicapped in the United States market by only offering a five-speed manual transmission.
 With the bottom dropping out of the diesel market this was not a major issue, however.
 The heavy diesel engine made for a pronounced front weight bias, with 57 percent of the car's weight resting on the front wheels.